 If you miss your friends, try and call by phone or use video call.
 Technology has made things a lot easier to stay in touch without really touching your friends.

 Stay at home, if you need to go somewhere go by private car if you have one.
 If you can walk go at a time when there are less likely to be many people around.
 Maintain a 6 feet distance from others.
 If you need to use public transport this can be very complicated since surfaces in such vehicles could harbor the virus if someone with the virus has been in them recently.
+Using a face mask could be beneficial in public places especially indoors.
+The value of face masks in brief outdoor interactions of a few minutes is unknown.

 Unfortunately the social distancing guidelines assumes we are all middle class westerners.